 After arriving to Denali Visitor Center we found out that the bus roundtrip would take about 8 hours.
 Wow.
 We had some drinks and sandwiches already with us but the tour guide frightened us badly so we took some extra water and snacks.
 Which was actually not necessary, because there are one or two stops where you can fill the water and there is also a small snack shop at Eielson Visitors Center (our final stop).
 We took a shuttle bus which is a good option if you want to hop off at certain points and take a hike from there.
 The bus stopped about 4 to 5 times, either to pick someone up or to take some photos.
 And, trust me, I don’t know when and where those 8 hours went.
 The scenery in Denali Park is absolutely breathtaking.
 And the beauty of its grandness makes you realize how small you are.
 Leaving all your problems and worries far away.
 At least for a couple of hours.
 So refreshing indeed.

-They say it is about 75% chance to see a grizzly and only 25% chance to see the peak of Mount McKinley in Denali.
-We were lucky enough to see both.
-Bear spotting is quite an adventure, because the tour guide keeps the tension with his speech, so our eyes were wide open ALL the time.
+They say it is about 75% chance to see a grizzly and only 25% chance to see the peak of Mount Denali.
+Us lucky bastards got to see both 😉 Bear spotting is quite an adventure, because the tour guide keeps the tension with his speech, so our eyes were wide open ALL the time.
 And when someone finally saw it, we were all kind of ecstatic.
 The bus driver stopped so we wouldn’t scare him off and he got really close.
 It was pretty awesome, especially when you think of all those hikers who hop off from the busses to spend the night out there.
 Oh, by the way, we also saw quite a few moose and caribous, one of them crossed our way and he really took his time … Funny guy.
-Check the more photos on my Facebook page in Alaska album.
+Check more photos on my Facebook page in Alaska album.

 Besides from being a cute little town and that car museum there is nothing much to do in Fairbanks (or maybe we were too excited to escape to the wilderness again) so we hit the road south towards Glennallen right after lunch.
 That was 400 km and 4 hours’ drive of pure pleasure.
 When you think it can’t get better, it actually does.
 New mountain views, new lakes, new hills and valleys… and literally no one on the road.
 So we just had to stop over a few times and shout to hear the echoes, make a few selfies and hand stands in the middle of nowhere.
 Unforgettable feeling.